141 Atkins Street, Middletown, CT 06457 • Phone: 860-346-1270 • Fax: 203-237-9596

 The Benefits of Biomass Energy

 As you’ll see, there are many advantages to biomass energy.
 However, remember that reaping these advantages requires appropriate use.
-Energy policy often can be tainted with political motives, and it’s as accurate with biomass energy programs as with any other form.
+Political motives can often taint energy policy, and this is equally true for biomass energy programs as for any other form.

 Still, the advantages are real.